-MLT & LABORATORY ASSISTANT PROGRAMS Supplemental Physical Examination Form
+MLT & Medical LABORATORY ASSISTANT PROGRAMS Supplemental Physical Examination Form

-Students admitted to either the Medical Laboratory Technology or Laboratory Assistant Program must have this supplemental form executed by a physician.
+Students admitted to either the Medical Laboratory Technology or Medical Laboratory Assistant Program must have this supplemental form executed by a physician.
 The form is to be submitted in addition to the physical examination form on the reverse side.
-The information on all health forms will be released to the Medical Laboratory Technology and Laboratory Assistant Programs and relevant information necessary for clinical placement will be released to clinical affiliates to which you are assigned for training.
+The information on all health forms will be released to the Medical Laboratory Technology and Medical Laboratory Assistant Programs and relevant information necessary for clinical placement will be released to clinical affiliates to which you are assigned for training.

-I. Required Prior to Admission
+I. Required Prior to Admission D 4 6

 Name Date of Vaccination or Illness Results

-1 PPD (2-step)
+1 PPD (2-step) vaccination of inness

 2 Chest X-ray (if PPD Positive)

 3 Varicella

-Proof of IgG Varicella titer/immunity Tetanus Diphtheria Pertussis (TDaP)
+Proof of IgG Varicella titer/immunity

-4 (Required within 10 years of admission to Program)
+4 Tetanus Diphtheria Pertussis (TDaP) (Required within 10 years of admission to Program)

 5 MMR

 MMR Dose 1

 MMR Dose 2

 Proof of Measles titer/immunity

 Proof of Mumps titer/immunity

 Proof of Rubella titer/immunity

 6 Hepatitis B Surface Antigen

 Dose 1

 Dose 2

 Dose 3

 7 Hepatitis B Surface Antibody Titer

 8 Urine Drug Screen

-(UDS should include at least the following analytes) : Amphetamine
+(UDS should include at least the following analytes): Amphetamine

 Barbiturates

 Cannabinoids

 Benzodiazepines

 Cocaine

 Opiates

 Phencyclidine

-NOTE: Copies of results for all titers must be submitted.
+] NOTE: Copies of results for all titers must be submitted.

-II.
-Please record/explain any of the following conditions: (a) speech defect; (b) hearing loss; (c) vision loss; or (d) orthopedicabnormality:
+Please record/explain any of the following conditions: (a) spendicabnormality: eech defect; (b) hearing loss; (c) vision loss; or (d)

-III.
-Are there any known physical or emotional condition which would interfere with completing a Health Career Program?
-If yes, please explain:
+Are there any known physical or emotional condition which please explain: would interfere with completing g a Health Career Program?
+If

+Record any medications now being taken:

+N.T. of Student (Discounist) Cianatana of Di.

+ıvaı me of Student (Please print) Signature of Physician

+Date of Examination